qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

   tail call void @__quantum__qis__rz__body(double %0, %Qubit* null)
 ```

-**Bullet 14: Calling classical runtime functions** <br />
+**Bullet 14: Calling classical run-time functions** <br />
-Allow for programs to have classical functions that live in the runtime.
+Allow for programs to have classical functions that live in the run-time.
 This assumes some amount of classical type/operation support from **Bullet 9**.
 For example, we can consider certain classical subroutines being callable
-in the runtime for quantum error correction primitives or perhaps a random
+in the run-time for quantum error correction primitives or perhaps a random
 number generation for use in randomized benchmarking (or other) applications.

 ```llvm